 I think I did a fine job in my first semester.
 The class was pretty small and pretty quiet, and everyone kept to themselves.
 I mostly worked with the same few students, though I did try to touch base with everyone each session.
-Sometime near the end of that semester one of the students I helped all the time said something funny and I smiled, and she remarked that it was so nice to see me smile sometimes because I was always so serious.
+Sometime near the end of that semester, one of the students I helped all the time said something funny.
+When I smiled, she remarked that it was so nice to see me smile sometimes because I was always so serious.
 I really enjoyed that semester, and I was chagrined to find out that I was hiding it so well!

 So this semester my number one goal was to come across as less grave and more friendly.

 At first, this took the form of just making sure to smile even if I felt awkward.

 And I’ll be honest, I was feeling very awkward about offering help.
 I mean, I’ve always been more than happy to help anyone who asks, but I figured that not everybody wanted my help.
 I certainly wouldn’t have wanted the assistant’s help when I was a student.
 And did it make sense to interrupt people’s trains of thought to see if they had any questions?
 I personally dislike being interrupted.

 So I walked around remembering to smile, and helped out the few people who flagged me down.

 But one thing I could do a lot as an assistant was observe.
 And as I observed this class, I realized that the students in this group were interacting with each other all the time, and that this was deeply connected to the very positive, energetic feel of the class.
 When I first described it to my husband, I exclaimed in disbelief, “They meddle with each other!
 And they like it!”

 I realized that there was a significant divide between our cultures and expectations.
 And I figured that if they liked being meddled with, my respectful restraint probably came across instead as standoffish, even when I smiled.

 The only way toward my goal was to join in the meddling.